 Keynoters include: Elizabeth Edwards, Michael Arrington, Vint Cerf, and Craig Newmark.
 Presenters Include: Arianna Huffington, Lawrence Lessig, Mayhill Fowler, Ana Marie Cox, Robert Scoble, Josh Marshall, Douglas Rushkoff, Joe Trippi, Gilberto Gil and many more...

 Sounds awesome, doesn't it?
 Well, guess what?
 PdF is offering a special discount to the NetSquared Community.
-When you register, use the promotion code: n2y3.
-It's good for a $100 discount off the PdF 2008 registration fee.

 If you'd like to learn more about Personal Democracy Forum, check out our e-interview with PdF Co-Founder, Micah Sifry!